-Burlington, Mass., July 16, 2018 – Haley & Aldrich, an engineering and environmental consulting company, announced today that Eric Mears, Mining Market Segment Leader, has received the Arizona Rock Products Association’s (ARPA) Mining Achievement Award.
+Burlington, Mass., July 16, 2018 – Haley & Aldrich announced today that Eric Mears, Mining Market Segment Leader, has received the Arizona Rock Products Association’s (ARPA) Mining Achievement Award.
 ARPA, a trade organization for Arizona-based companies that produce aggregate materials, periodically issues the Mining Achievement Award to individuals who have made significant and enduring contributions to the safety and sustainability of the rock products industry.

 “Eric is a tremendous mining industry advocate and has provided herculean service to ARPA and our industry as a whole over the years,” said ARPA Executive Director Steve Trussell.
 “He has brought countless ideas and led initiatives that have helped take ARPA to the next level – always keeping the best interest of the aggregates industry at heart, even during its darkest time.
 A great organization is based on its tremendous leadership and it starts with individuals like Eric Mears.”

 Mears had previously served as the Associates Chair on the ARPA Board of Directors for seven years when he became eligible for “Life Director” status in 2012.
 Some of his achievements while working with ARPA and the aggregates industry include, serving on a Maricopa County Flood Control subcommittee to develop lifetime Floodplain Use Permits, leading key community relations projects and aggregates protection legislation, working to revise the reclamation rules for the Arizona State Mine Inspectors Office, and testifying before the House Natural Resource Committee to promote the Aggregate Mine Land Reclamation Variance Bill.
 Mears has also helped improve the industry’s image by creating programs such as the Community Excellence Award, as well as his attention to workforce development and mining ethics.